NESCent/hip_hack_howto/manuscript.md

 ## Data we wish we had collected

-* Ask participants who they know beforehand (and who they've collaborated with beforehand), then who they know afterward = measurement of connection
+* Ask participants who they know beforehand (and who they've collaborated with beforehand), then who they know afterward = measurement of connection and assess new collaborations
 * Publications
+** if they have a complete publication list, ask them for that (or maybe insist they give it to us) ** if they have a curated ORCID account, ask them for that - or maybe insist they create one before coming
 * Citations
-* New collaborations
-* Social media participation
+* Social media participation:
+** Determine a unique HashTag before the meeting that can be used to trace event-specific Twitter interaction ** collect their Twitter handles, LinkedIn URLs, Facebook things (whatever they are, I'm not on Facebook), github handles
 * Query participants on familiarity with key technologies of interest prior to hackathon (particularly those which form the core of the project or which are introduced in bootcamps).
-Quern afterwards to see how many use these technologies after the event has completed.
+Query them afterwards to see how many use these technologies after the event has completed.
 * Keep track of who does what when.
 Which individuals make the pitches?
 Which pitches are chosen to move forward?

 # Conclusions